mpenkal/My-Portfolio/README.md

   - Introduction to POSTMAN - Tejasvi Hedge
   - RESTful API Testing with POSTMAN - Zakaria Chowdhury
   - Git w pigułce - Cyfrowy Trener

+ My udemy.com learnig platform is constantly update with new training courses.
+These presented above are the one I've completed.

+ # Certifications

+ [ISTQB]http://scr.istqb.org/  Cert.
+No - 15119/FLCT/2020